MediaMath/t1-php/documentation/Usage/pagination.md

 ### Pagination <a name="pagination"></a>

 Some endpoints of the API contain a lot of data.
 The `ApiClient` and `CachingApiClient` classes include methods for paginating data.
 By calling the `paginate()` method you will receive an instance of `Pagination`, which has several methods available to expose the data to you.
-Each of these methods will return an instance of `ApiResponse` (with the exception of `numResults()` and `numPages()`)
+Each of these methods will return an instance of `ApiResponse` (with the exception of `numResults()` and `numPages()`, which each return an integer)

 ```php
 use MediaMath\TerminalOneAPI\Management;